Immigrant Professionals Fellowship

 Fellows with a background or interest in careers in healthcare will receive training in project management and a six-week workplace readiness training by ABN prior to their placement in a non-clinical position with a healthcare employer.
 Their placement will be in project coordination positions that align with their career goals.

-Fellows with background or interested in careers in healthcare will receive a six-week workplace readiness training by ABN and complete a Research Coordinator training.
+Fellows with a background or interested in careers in healthcare will receive a six-week workplace readiness training by ABN and complete a Research Coordinator training.
 Their placement will be in project coordination positions in the research field.
 Visit here to better understand the research coordinator position.

 Qualifications